+What happens in the early years of a child’s life is essential for long term effects on health, language and communication, cognitive and social development.
 Early interventions consist of multidisciplinary services to promote child health and well-being, enhance emerging competencies, minimize developmental delays, remediate existing or emerging disabilities, prevent functional deterioration, and promote adaptive parenting and overall family functioning.
 To reach these goals all services provided to the child, should be individualized and provided in conjunction with mutually planned support for their families (McCollum, 2001).

-Read also: Early Intervention for Motor Impairments
+Read more: Early Intervention for Motor Impairments

 Why is it important to start as early as possible?